 …In the long run, anyway.
 Tankless water heaters have a much higher upfront cost, but will ultimately save you money in the long run in terms of energy and water usage.

 You’ll save money in the long run, but tankless water heaters can come at a hefty price—especially if you need to rewire your home to accommodate them.
-An electric tankless water heater can cost you over $1000, with gas tankless heaters breaking the bank at around $3000.
-Add in the need for rewiring (which could cost you up to $5000), and you’re looking at an expensive home addition that’ll take years of energy savings to pay off.
+Depending on whether you go electric or gas can result in a high appliance cost in addition to the rewiring needed.

 While your tank water heater will usually have an initial reserve of hot water when the power goes out, tankless water heaters do not have that luxury, which could leave you without any hot water as long as the power is out.